 BEYOND THE CLASSROOM

 Our Sixth Form students also have the opportunity to participate in a range of clubs and activities as part of our extra curricular programme.
-These include the Industrial Cadets Gold Crest Award, Mock Trial Competition, Oxford Debating Competition, an annual team-building away day, study skills seminars and bespoke enrichment workshops aimed at personal development.
+These include, but are not limited to, the Industrial Cadets Gold Crest Award, Oxford Debating Competition, an annual team-building away day, study skills seminars and bespoke enrichment workshops aimed at personal development.